earthgecko/skyline/docs/installation.rst

 What the components do
 ----------------------

-- Graphite - sends metric data to Skyline Horizon via a pickle.
-Graphite is a separate application that will probably be running on another server, although Graphite could run on the same server, in a production environment it would probably be a remote machine or container.
+- Graphite - sends metric data to Skyline Horizon via a pickle (Python object serialization).
+Graphite is a separate application that will probably be running on another server, although Graphite could run on the same server, in a production environment it might be a remote machine or container.
 Graphite is not part of Skyline.
 - Redis - stores :mod:`settings.FULL_DURATION` seconds (usefully 24 hours worth)
   of time series data that Graphite sends to Skyline Horizon and Horizon writes the data to Redis.
 Skyline Analyzer pulls the data from Redis for analysis.
   Redis must run on the same host as Skyline.
 It may be possible to run Redis in another container or VM that is on the same host.
-- MySQL/mariadb - stores data about anomalies and time series features profile fingerprints for matching and learning things that are not anomalous.
+- MySQL/MariaDB - stores data about anomalies and time series features profile fingerprints for matching and learning things that are not anomalous.
 MySQL can run on the same host as Skyline or it can be remote.
 Running the DB remotely will make the Skyline UI a bit slower.